saria-lh/3GPP-RAG-chat/README.md

 ## TODO

 - [ ] Wrap the code within a Dockerfile for containerized deployment.
-- [ ] Improve the retrieval process, possibly integrating late interaction mechanisms such as ColBERT (late interaction) for enhanced efficiency and accuracy.
+- [ ] Improve the retrieval process, possibly integrating late interaction mechanisms such as ColBERT for enhanced efficiency and accuracy.
 - [ ] Add UI, possibly with Gradio or Streamlit.

 ## Contribution